uccser/cs-field-guide/csfieldguide/chapters/content/en/human-computer-interaction/sections/fitts-law.md

 The x variable is the ID value, so if the ID is 3.0, the estimated time is 197\*3.0 + 278, which is 869.
 That's a more accurate version of what we read off the graph earlier for ID = 3.0

-{comment this image is no longer used - too much detail {image file-path="img/chapters/fitts-velocity-profile.png" alt="A diagram showing the different stages of rapid aimed movement."} }
+{comment this image is no longer used - too much detail image file-path="img/chapters/fitts-velocity-profile.png" alt="A diagram showing the different stages of rapid aimed movement."}

 Fitts' law is used in designing all sorts of interfaces to predict how efficient they will be to use, and saves having to build the interface and have someone try it out.